antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ---------

 The TF was inducibly expressed in the SKNBE cell line and this was monitored through time for its gene expression using Affymetrix mRNA arrays.
-The resulting data was added to the dataset we used above for comparison.
+For comparison, the resulting data was added to the dataset that we used above.

 ---------